OSMNames/www.osmnames.org/api.md

 ---
 layout: page
-title: OSMNames API
+title: API
 ---

 You can try the search system in your own project right now!

 The OSMNames open-source project provides raw place data in an easy to index form.
-Klokan Technologies GmbH team has developed a basic Place Search API providing responses for queries in a form of structured JSON data.
+Klokan Technologies GmbH team has developed a basic search system providing responses for queries in a form of structured JSON data.

 ## Autocomplete REST API